ramparvathaneni1/react-router-pokedex-walkthrough/README.md

 import { Routes, Route, Link } from "react-router-dom";
 ```

-Now that it's accessable to us, let's incorporate the component into the HTML:
+Now that it's accessible to us, let's incorporate the component into the HTML:

 ```html
 <Link to="/pokemon">Pokemon</Link>